beatcracker/PSDockerHub/Readme.md

 # Functions
 ### Find-DockerImage
 Search for docker images on Docker Hub via Docker Hub API.
-You can filter search by Name/Description, Stars, Downloads, Official images and Automated builds.
+You can filter search by `Name/Description`, `Stars`, `Downloads`, `Official` images and `Automated` builds.

 ### Example